EMPAT94/empat94.github.io/_gs/Chapter 1 - Chat Bot.md

 "..."

 "She's a dammed chatbot!
 Just great!
 Stuck inside a simulation with a bunch of strangers and a smart-ass bot."
-(Me, mostly to myself but came out loud)
+(Me, mumbling)

 "You're a chatbot, aren't you?"
 (Me)